oitzujoey/duck-lisp/language.md

 (print (quote (+ 4 17)))  (; ⇒ (+→0 4 17))
 ```

-Still, it should be possible to implement `eval` in duck-lisp.
+Still, it is possible to implement `eval` in duck-lisp.